viveksisodia1108/hackaton-t1/README.md

 ## Repo content for PAL hackaton and general info
   Working enviroment is made of DB container and dev Linux contaier.\
   Pls use provided yaml file to pull neccessary containers to form your working enviroment.\
-  Create new folder and copy yaml file there, cd into the folder and run <docker compose -d> \
+  Create new folder and copy yaml file there, cd into the folder and run <docker compose -d up> or (on linux) <docker-compose -f docker-compose.yaml up>\
   Once images downoalded and started you can run bash shell inside by runing <docker exec -ti id-of-the-container bash>\

   .zip file contains Quarkus scafolding project (unzip it in dev container) and cd inside folder adn you can run <mvn compile quarkus:dev>